hirthwork/jyslog/README.md

 }
 ```

 **NOTE**: Be aware, that there is no guarantee of such exception when sending single message.
+By default, all exceptions ignored.